 Meat pie, as it is well-known in West Africa, is everyone’s snack time favorite.
 It’s also popular in parts of Europe and South Africa.
-The Nigerian meat pie is not the same as what Latin America calls Empanadas or what the Caribbeans call beef patties.
-This meat pie is more subtle regarding its flavor compared to the latter.
+The Nigerian meat pie is not the same as what Latin America calls Empanadas or the Caribbeans’ beef patties.
+This West African meat pie is more subtle regarding its flavor compared to the latter.

 THE INGREDIENTS NEEDED TO MAKE MEAT PIE

 The list might be lengthy, but the main ingredients to have on hand for this healthy Nigerian meat pie are:

 - All-purpose flour: You can use bleached or unbleached flour to make the pastry.

 - Cold Butter: This is an essential component in making a buttery and flaky pie.
 You want cold butter to create a barrier for air pockets between the pastry and the filling.
 So when you are working the dough, it doesn’t bleed into the flour; it stays solid and disperses into layers while it bakes.

 - Cold Water: ice-cold water, to be exact.
 Using cold water helps the butter to remain solid, reducing the amount of time it will take the butter to bleed into the flour as you work it with your hands.

 - Lean ground beef or turkey: This is the main component of the pie.
 You can substitute for vegetables if you don’t want animal protein.
 Reduce the cooking time as necessary.

 - Cornstarch: This is used as a thickening agent for the minced beef sauce.
 If it’s too watery, it will bleed through the dough.